instana/helm-charts/instana-agent/README.md

 ## Changelog

+### 2.0.19

+* Bump operator to v2.1.23: Fix problem in the k8sensor deployment when existing additional backends were changed

+### 2.0.18

+* Bump operator to v2.1.22

 ### 2.0.17

 * Avoid rending of `proxyPort:` in the agent CR, if agent.proxyPort is not defined in values